JanusGraph/janusgraph/CONTRIBUTING.md

 To fork the repo locally, use one of the following methods:

-  * if you have using [SSH keys](https://help.github.com/articles/generating-an-ssh-key/), run:
+  * if you have set up and are using [SSH keys](https://help.github.com/articles/generating-an-ssh-key/), run:

     ```bash
     $ git clone git@github.com:$USER/janusgraph